Ulf Ekberg

-Ulf Gunnar Ekberg (born 6 December 1970), also known as Buddha, is a Swedish musician, producer and songwriter best known as a founding member of the pop group Ace of Base, along with siblings Jonas Berggren, Linn Berggren and Jenny Berggren.
+Ulf Gunnar Ekberg (born 6 December 1970), also known as Buddha, is a Swedish musician, producer and songwriter best known as a founding member of the pop group Ace of Base, along with Jonas Berggren, Linn Berggren and Jenny Berggren.

 Career

 Ace of Base released its debut album in 1992 and went on to attain major chart success throughout the 1990s.
 Ekberg played an integral part in the production of the Happy Nation album, co-writing nearly all of the album's tracks.
-Ekberg would continue to provide writing and production for the group's future works, notably the singles "Love in December" and "All for You."
+Ekberg would continue to provide writing and production for the group's future works, notably the singles "Love in December" and "All for You".

 In 2009, he started a new music production/publishing and management company together with Jonas Berggren based in LA, London and Stockholm.

 After Ekberg experienced the tsunami in Phuket, Thailand, he founded the Surin Relief Fund to support affected children by providing facilities to educate children and care for orphaned children.